spencerc99/gather/README.md

 # gather

-a client for the forage protocol and a local-first Are.na client.
+an app companion for your curiosity, a local-first Are.na client.

 ## Development